 Did you know that over 70% of the gin enjoyed by Brits is distilled in Scotland?

 The tradition of Scottish gin production runs very deeply indeed.
 This is due in no small part to the juniper bushes which are common across the Highlands.
 Juniper berries are an essential ingredient of gin, and the Scottish variety is known for its rich and mellow flavour.

-Iconic gin company Hendrick’s has been using resource since 1886.
+Iconic gin company Hendrick’s has been based at the Girvan distillery in South Ayrshire since 1999.
 However in recent years, a healthy crop of Scotland-based artisan gin producers has emerged, including Dunnet Bay Distillers, CrossBill Highland Distilling, and The Botanist.
 You can sample all of their wares and more at tastings hosted in bars across Edinburgh and Glasgow, for instance at Gin71, Glasgow’s first dedicated gin bar.